sweetice9cn/3/README.md

 <br><img src="pics/53.png"></br>
 <br><img src="pics/54.png"></br>
 <br>(9)	Number of results calculating for search page</br>
 In order to return a nice page of results to views, calculate the number of matching results will be nice.
-We implement some arrays and store the number of results in the same page in those arrays:
+Arrays are used to store the number of results in the same page:
 </p>
 <br><img src="pics/55.png"></br>
-Here, we store the old Cid in the $_SESSION, and store the new cid inside $Cid
+Here, the old Cid is stored in the $_SESSION, and store the new cid inside $Cid
 </p>
 <br><img src="pics/56.png"></br>
 Then compare new cid and old cid to check